designengineered/asteroids_py/README.md

 Shoot asteroids to split them into smaller pieces.
 Be careful not to collide with them!

+## 💯 Scoring System

+The game now includes a scoring system to track your progress and challenge you to achieve higher scores.
+Here's how it works:

+- **Small Asteroids**: Destroying the smallest asteroids awards 50 points each.
+- **Medium Asteroids**: Taking out medium-sized asteroids gives you 35 points per asteroid.
+- **Large Asteroids**: The largest asteroids are worth 25 points each when destroyed.

+Your current score is displayed in the top-left corner of the screen during gameplay.
+When the game ends, your final score is shown on the game over screen.

+Try to maximize your score by strategically targeting asteroids and staying alive as long as possible!

 ## 🛠️ Setup and Installation

 1. Ensure you have Python 3.10 or later installed on your system. 🐍